Our people

 paige.cowan-hall@c3health.org

-Sarah Clarke is monitoring and evaluation officer at C3.
+Sarah Clarke is an associate at C3.
 She is a global health consultant with experience with organisations in the United States, the Netherlands, United Kingdom, Canada and Mali.
-Her specialities include non-profit communications and qualitative research, and she has completed projects with the International Rescue Committee, Médecins Sans Frontières and Johns Hopkins Bloomberg School of Public Health (JHSPH).
-Sarah currently consults for various non-profits in the UK and US, along with being a health technical advisor for International Rescue Committee and the University of Calgary Cumming School of Medicine.
+Her specialities include non-profit communications, management and qualitative research, and she has completed projects with the International Rescue Committee, Médecins Sans Frontières and Johns Hopkins Bloomberg School of Public Health (JHSPH).
+Sarah is currently coordinator for the Society of Refugee Healthcare Providers.
+Sarah’s most recent roles were health technical advisor for International Rescue Committee and program manager for the University of Calgary Cumming School of Medicine.
 She completed her Master of Science in Public Health at JHSPH with a concentration in social and behavioural interventions in global health.

 Sarah’s role: